How to Shake the Apple Tree

 Warning: Never shake your abdomen vigorously.
 There’s a baby there!

-I was taught a technique in my doula training that was called apfel-schtuken (if I remember correctly).
-Sounds like it might mean “stuck apple” in german. but it was where the mom was on hands-and-knees rocking forward and backwards. as her doula, I was positioned behind her and when she was at the closest point to me in her rocking, I gave both her sitz bones a gentle yet firm “thunk” sending her forward again.
-It’s a little awkward to do, but I got a baby to get out of a funky position he was lodged into using that technique one time.
+I was taught a technique in my doula training that was called “apfel-schtuken” (if I remember correctly).
+Sounds like it might mean “stuck apple” in German.
+Anyway, it was where the mom was on hands-and-knees rocking forward and backwards.
+As her doula, I was positioned behind her and when she was at the closest point to me in her rocking, I gave both her sitz bones a gentle yet firm “thunk,” sending her forward again.
+It’s a little awkward to do, but I got a baby to get out of a funky position he was lodged into using that technique.
 Sometimes apples need a little help, ya know!